xingboyang20/ace-configuration-api-samples/basics/docs/PRODUCT_SEARCH.md

 }
 ```

-To call the products api we'll use the function defined in the `./api/products.js` file.
+To call the `/products` endpoint we'll use the function defined in the `./api/products.js` file.

 The `handleSearch` function is called when a user clicks the search button.
-It calls the API and updates the local state with the returned products.
+It calls the endpoint and updates the local state with the returned products.
 These products are passed to the `ProductList` component.
 The `ProductList` component renders a summary of each product.

 ```jsx
 function ProductSummary({ product, showDetails, onToggleDetails }) {